 Some landlords request an updated ESA letter each year.
 Renewing your ESA Letter when needed keeps your documentation valid and ensures your savings continue without interruption.

 To sum up, an ESA letter does much more than allow you to live with your emotional support animal; it can also save you a significant amount of money.
-By removing pet deposits, pet rent, and extra fees, ESA protections help renters avoid costs that often reach hundreds or even thousands of dollars every year.
+By eliminating pet deposits, pet rent, and additional fees, ESA protections help renters avoid costs that can often exceed hundreds or even thousands of dollars each year.

 While the letter itself has a small upfront cost, the long-term financial benefits far outweigh it.
 If you qualify for an ESA and live in a building that charges pet fees, getting a valid ESA letter is one of the most financially smart choices you can make.